Graduate Department of

 College of Education

-Chair: Jeffrey D. James; Associate Chair: Michael Giardina; Professors: James, Giardina, Newman; Associate Professor: Rodenberg; Assistant Professors: Du, Kim, Xue; Teaching Faculty II: Nobles, Pappas; Teaching Faculty I: Flanagan, O’Daniel
+Chair: Jeffrey D. James; Associate Chair: Ryan Rodenberg; Professors: James, Giardina, Newman, Rodenberg; Associate Professor: Kim, Xue; Assistant Professors: Du, Pifer, Waldman; Teaching Faculty III: Pappas; Teaching Faculty II: Flanagan, O'Daniel; Teaching Faculty I: DiDonato, White

 The mission of the Department of Sport Management is to provide high quality education aimed at producing qualified professionals for the sport industry, public schools, colleges, and universities.
 The primary goals of the department are to (a) provide excellence in instruction in preparing qualified professionals; (b) pursue research and other scholarly endeavors that advance the theory and practice in sport settings; and (c) provide high quality leadership and service that advance professional organizations in the three programs, as well as benefit Florida State University.

 Programs of study in the department lead to the Master of Science (MS) or Doctor of Philosophy (PhD) in Sport Management.
+The department offers a Combined BS/MS Pathway that provides an opportunity for students to complete Sport Management graduate courses that will be counted toward fulfillment of the Bachelor of Science (BS) degree requirements and toward fulfillment of the MS degree requirements.
 The department offers two Joint Graduate Pathways in Law and Sport Management, a JD/MS and a JM/MS, in conjunction with the College of Law.
-The department also offers a Graduate Certificate in Coaching which is designed to prepare coaches at all levels from amateur to professional to hone their coaching competencies and skills.
-See https://education.fsu.edu/degrees-and-programs/sport-management-2 for information.

 This degree program is designed to provide students with an advanced understanding of Sport Management and the various components that comprise this area of study.
 Although course content will focus on the applied aspects of Sport Management, students will be required to become knowledgeable of the current literature, both applied and research based.
 In order to enhance the student's practical experiences, appropriate internships are a required element of the program of study.
 This specialization prepares individuals with the appropriate background for employment in an entry or mid-level position.